 Security & Compliance Analyzer

-Veeam Backup & Replication provides a built-in tool to ensure that your backup server configuration follows security best practices for Veeam backup infrastructure components based on Microsoft Windows Server and Linux operating systems.
+The Veeam Backup & Replication console provides a built-in tool to ensure that your backup server configuration follows security best practices for Veeam backup infrastructure components based on Microsoft Windows Server and Linux operating systems.

 Security & Compliance Analyzer